 Abraham Mahshie

-Abraham Mahshie is the Pentagon Editor for Air Force Magazine.
-As a journalist with two decades of experience, he has covered national security and political affairs across the United States and Latin America for a variety of media.
+Abraham Mahshie was formerly the Pentagon Editor for Air Force Magazine.
+As a journalist with two decades of experience, he covered national security and political affairs across the United States and Latin America for a variety of media.
 He has also served as a diplomat and defense contractor.
 Abraham grew up in Miami, Fla., and is fluent in Spanish and Portuguese.
 He earned his B.A. from Dartmouth College and his M.A. at the University of Missouri School of Journalism.

 Recent stories by Abraham Mahshie